andrewmolyuk/pixar/README.md

 ## Development

+To contribute to the development of this project, follow the steps below:

+1. Fork the repository and clone it to your local machine
+2. Navigate to your local repo and create a new branch
+3. Make your changes or additions to the code
+4. Push your changes to your fork
+5. Submit a pull request detailing the changes you made

+Before submitting your pull request, please ensure your code adheres to the following guidelines:

+- Code must be properly formatted and linted.
+- Include comments for complex sections of code.
+- Write tests for new features or bug fixes.
+- Update the README.md file if necessary.

+Your pull request will be reviewed by the maintainers and merged if it meets the standards of the project.

 ### Prerequisites

 #### Staticcheck

-Staticcheck is a state-of-the-art linter for the Go programming language.
-Beginning with Go 1.17, the simplest way of installing Staticcheck is by running:
+Staticcheck is a cutting-edge linter for the Go programming language.
+Starting from Go 1.17, the easiest method to install Staticcheck is by executing the following commands:

 ```shell
 brew install staticcheck